vitorbezzan/gpt_docgen/README.md

 ## Installation

-To install BezzanLabs GPT DocGen, you will need Python 3.6 or newer.
+To install `gpt_docgen`, you will need Python 3.11 or newer.
 Follow these steps to get started:

 1. Clone the repository to your local machine:
    ```bash